microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/UnlockAndRelock.rst

         The **string** ``LOCK``.
 Required.
     :reqheader X-WOPI-Lock:
         A **string** provided by Office Online that the host must use to identify the new lock on the file.
 The maximum length of a lock ID is 1024 ASCII characters.
+Required.
     :reqheader X-WOPI-OldLock:
         A **string** provided by Office Online that is the existing lock on the file.
+Required.
+        Note that if this X-WOPI-OldLock is not provided, this request is identical to a :term:`Lock` request.

     ..  include:: /fragments/common_lock_responses.rst

     :code 200: Success
+    :code 400: X-WOPI-Lock was not provided or was empty
     :code 401: Invalid :term:`access token`
     :code 404: File unknown/user unauthorized
     :code 409: Lock mismatch/locked by another interface; an **X-WOPI-Lock** response header containing the value of